Citizens' Right to Access Beaches

 Originally C.R.A.B.'s focus was on the problems encountered when the town of Point Pleasant Beach rezoned the beachfront at the southern end of town allowing for residential development in an area that for many years was used as a PUBLIC Beach.

-WE ARE CURRENTLY UPDATING OUR PROJECTS, LITIGATIONBEACH CAM, and ARCHIVES PAGES and hope to have them available soon
+WE ARE CURRENTLY UPDATING OUR PROJECTS, LITIGATION, BEACH CAM, and ARCHIVES PAGES and fixing broken links.

 Your comments are always welcome.